 1.4 Quantifying sources of variability

-To determine the dominant sources of variability among spatial and temporal measurements, model parameters, and model error, we created a new global time series of CH4 diffusion and ebullition rates among lakes and reservoirs.
+To determine the dominant sources of variability among spatial and temporal measurements, model parameters, and model error, we created a new observed global time series of CH4 diffusion and ebullition rates among lakes and reservoirs.
 From these data, we generated new flux estimates to account for spatiotemporal measurement variability around the original observations.
-Next, we fitted a temperature dependent model from Aben et al. (2017) across both diffusion and ebullition fluxes in lakes and reservoirs to generate four equations that represented a baseline scenario without any sources of variability, followed by eight separate equations, each representing the high and low variability associated with spatial measurement heterogeneity, temporal measurement heterogeneity, model parameters, and model error.
+Next, we fitted a temperature dependent model from Aben et al. (2017) across both diffusion and ebullition fluxes in lakes and reservoirs to generate four equations that represented a baseline scenario without any added sources of variability, but still exhibited variation among independent waterbodies.
+This was followed by eight separate equations, each representing the high and low variability associated with spatial measurement heterogeneity, temporal measurement heterogeneity, model parameters, and model error.
 We then applied all 36 of these equations to an extended version of the Global Lake area, Climate, and Population (GLCP) data product (Labou et al. 2020., Meyer et al., 2020) and calculated global area-corrected CH4 fluxes.
 Finally, we compared the 32 global estimates representing potential variability scenarios against the four baseline global estimates to determine what source of variability contributed most to overall global estimate variance.
 The aim of this study was to address two questions.
 First, how did our baseline global flux estimate and subsequent variability scenario estimates compare to previous global lake and reservoir CH4 fluxes?
 Second, across the different sources of variability we tested, does spatial measurement variability, temporal measurement variability, model parameter variability, or model error contribute the most to overall global estimate uncertainty?

 2 Materials and Methods